 If your garden is huge or you like to buy in quantity from the farmers market, but you don’t want to spend the time to make multiple batches of canned vegetables, this super-large canner will let you cut your canning time significantly.
-It holds 19-quart jars or 32-pint jars to get your canning done in no time.
+It holds 19 quart-sized jars or 32 pint-sized jars to get your canning done in no time.

-This is a very large pot that is 19 inches high with a 15 1/4 inch inside diameter, and it holds a lot of water, so it will be very heavy when full.
+The pot is 19 inches high with a 15 1/4-inch inside diameter, and it holds a lot of water, so it will be very heavy when full.
 If you have a glass cooktop, make sure it can handle the weight.

-This can be used for pressure cooking, but since it’s made from aluminum, it might not be suitable for acidic foods.
-It has a satin finish that’s easy to keep clean.
+This can be used for pressure cooking, but since it’s made from aluminum, it's not suitable for acidic foods.

 What to Look for in a Pressure Canner